edplatform-startup/backend/docs/api.md

   - `examFormatDetails` (string, optional).
   - `examFiles` (FileMeta[], optional).
 - Behavior:
-  - Loads the template at `resources/ml_course.json`.
+  - Sends the provided context to the Grok 4 Fast Reasoning model via OpenRouter, enabling the `web_search` tool so the model can research missing course information before answering.
-  - Validates the template structure.
+  - Parses the model result into a normalized topics array.
-  - Inserts a new row into `api.courses` with `course_json` set to the template and metadata stored in dedicated columns.
+  - Stores metadata and the generated topic list in `api.courses`.
 - Responses:
   - 201 Created →
     ```json